ics-unisg/aqudem/package/README.rst

 * Damerau-Levenshtein Distance
 * Levenshtein Distance

+All metrics are also available in appropriately normalized versions.
 For requests that span multiple cases, the results are aggregated.
-The default and only aggregation method is currently averaging.
+The default and only aggregation method is currently the mean.

-Classifications are specified in the docstrings of the public metric methods of aqudem.Context.

-Credits
+For more detailed definitions of the metrics, please refer to the documentation.

 -------

 This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.